 There’s so much nutrient power in this recipe thanks to the addition of eggplants!
 Eggplants are rich in fiber and antioxidants.
 Antioxidants are the body’s best source of defense against free radicals.
 Eggplants contain vitamin C which is extremely beneficial to the immune system and helps increase the production of white blood cells.
 Phenolic compounds, which give eggplants their color, are linked to reduced signs of osteoporosis, stronger bones and increased bone mineral density.
 Eggplants also have a considerable amount of calcium and iron (1).
 So go ahead and give this satiating dinner a try–it’s one that will keep your taste buds wanting more.

 Make cooking meals, easier!
 Soak the cashews overnight, to save time when preping.
 Also, make extra for additional meals.
 Soaked cashews can be used in a variety of sweet and savory dishes.
 We listed some of our favorite recipes using soaked cashews below —

 Eggplant Involtini with Cashew Pesto

-- 10 whole grain lasagna noodles
+- 1 package whole grain lasagna noodles

 - 4 garlic cloves

-- 5 tablespoons nutritional yeast
+- 5 tbsp nutritional yeast

 - 2 lemons, juiced